Last Updated on September 24, 2022

 There haven’t been any scientific studies on whether Gatorade and other sports drinks help with nausea, but anecdotally, there are lots of women who turn to Gatorade when they’re feeling really sick, and it seems to help.

-Since it’s important to stay hydrated during pregnancy, drinking Gatorade is fine for nausea and sickness (source: OGA).
+Since it’s important to stay hydrated during a healthy pregnancy, drinking Gatorade is fine for nausea and sickness (source: OGA).
 If you’ve been vomiting or had diarrhea, it can also help you hydrate after losing fluids.

-However, it’s not absolutely necessary to get extra electrolytes from Gatorade, because water can usually hydrate you sufficiently (source: UIHC Health).
+However, it’s not absolutely necessary to get extra electrolytes from Gatorade, because glasses of water can usually hydrate you sufficiently (source: UIHC Health).
 Water is usually the best option, but if you can’t or don’t want to drink it, turning to Gatorade is fine.

 Can I Drink Powerade During Pregnancy?